UiL-OTS-labs/ZEP-Single-Image-Visual-World-fix/README.md

  zep test_pseudorandomisation.zp

 #Regions of interest
-You can make regions of interest selectable (i.e. equivalent with a button) by setting `SELECT_ITEMS_BY_MOUSE = true;` in defs.zm
+You can make regions of interest selectable (i.e. equivalent with a button) by setting
+ `SELECT_ITEMS_BY_MOUSE = true;`
+in defs.zm

-You can highlight the regions of interest (default configured to overlap with pictures) by setting `SHOW_REGION_OF_INTEREST = true;` in defs.zm.
+You can highlight the regions of interest (default configured to overlap with pictures) by setting
+ `SHOW_REGION_OF_INTEREST = true;`
+in defs.zm.
 This allows you to double check if they are what you expect them too be.

 #Screencaptures for postprocessing
 To generate pictures of the screen for region-of-interest selection run zep quick_show_and_save_pictures.zp
 This will output pictures (PNG) in `./data/visworldx/img/`
- You might need to change the name of the directories based on your postprocessing of choice.
+ You might need to change the name of the directories based on your post processing of choice.

 #Author: